xuebzhang4/bulk-RNA-seq-scRNA-seq-analysis-for-astrocyte-AD-transcriptomics/01_snRNAseq/README.md

 # 01_snRNAseq — single-nucleus RNA-seq main line

-This is the **most detailed** part of the repository: the ambient-RNA correction strategy and the three nested astrocyte versions are the methodological core of the paper, so scripts `02`–`05` are complete, runnable and heavily commented.
+This is the ambient-RNA correction strategy and the three nested astrocyte versions are the methodological core of the paper, so scripts `02`–`05` are complete, runnable and heavily commented.
 Standard QC/integration (`01`) is kept concise on purpose.

-Run order matches the numbering.
-All scripts read paths from `00_packages_and_config.R` (relative paths — no hard-coded `D:\...` drives).

 ## Inputs / outputs